moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

 ---
-title: Index your Substrate AppChain with Subsquid
+title: Index Your Substrate AppChain with Subsquid
-description: Learn how to use Subsquid, a query node framework for Substrate-based chains, to index and process Substrate data your Tanssi Substrate ContainerChain.
+description: Learn how to use Subsquid, a query node framework for Substrate-based chains, to index and process Substrate data Your Tanssi Substrate ContainerChain.
 ---

 # Indexing your Substrate ContainerChain with Subsquid